Efficient Parameter Estimation of Truncated Boolean Product Distributions: Abstract

 We introduce a natural notion of \emph{fatness} of the truncation set $S$, under which truncated samples reveal enough information about the true distribution.
 We show that if the truncation set is sufficiently fat, samples from the true distribution can be generated from truncated samples.
 A stunning consequence is that virtually any statistical task (e.g., learning in total variation distance, parameter estimation, uniformity or identity testing) that can be performed efficiently for Boolean product distributions, can also be performed from truncated samples, with a small increase in sample complexity.
 We generalize our approach to ranking distributions over $d$ alternatives, where we show how fatness implies efficient parameter estimation of Mallows models from truncated samples.

 Exploring the limits of learning discrete models from truncated samples, we identify three natural conditions that are necessary for efficient identifiability: (i) the truncation set $S$ should be rich enough; (ii) $S$ should be accessible through membership queries; and (iii) the truncation by $S$ should leave enough randomness in all directions.
-By carefully adapting the Stochastic Gradient Descent approach of (Daskalakis et al., FOCS 2018), we show that these conditions are also sufficient for efficient learning of truncated Boolean product distributions.
+By carefully adapting the Stochastic Gradient Descent approach of (Daskalakis et al., FOCS 2018), we show that {conditions (i), (ii), and a strengthening of (iii)} are also sufficient for efficient learning of truncated Boolean product distributions.